TRENT-OS/os_configuration/README.md

 ### Build options

-The TRENTOS Configuration Service can be integrated in three different ways, for which you will partially have to set specific flags:
+The TRENTOS ConfigService can be integrated in three different ways, for which you will partially have to set specific flags:

 | Build Option        | Flag                             |